harilvfs/dwm/README.md

 Enjoy your minimalist and customized DWM setup!

-> [!NOTE]
-> Some distributions may require additional dependencies or configuration.
->
-> Feel free to explore your distribution’s community for guidance on missing dependencies.
+> **Note**: Some distributions may require additional dependencies or configuration.Feel free to explore your distribution’s community for guidance on missing dependencies.

 > [!NOTE]
 > Feedback is appreciated.
 Open an issue or PR in the repository for any suggestions or enhancements.